 In a medium bowl, combine gelatin and raspberry jello powders.

 Add boiling water; stir until gelatins completely dissolves.
-Chill until lukewarm in fridge, about 20 minutes.
+Chill jello mixture until lukewarm in fridge, about 20 minutes.

-Meanwhile, gently pull straws to extend to full length.
+Meanwhile, gently pull the flexible part of the straws to extend to full length.

-Wrap together with elastic and cover bottom with saran wrap/food safe wrap and then cover with masking tape.
+Wrap together with elastic and cover bottom of the straws with saran wrap/food safe wrap and then cover with masking tape.

 Then cover masking tape with more saran wrap and wrap with another elastic.
-Place in tall glass (where it fits snuggly)
+Place in tall glass (so it's a tight fit)